• Skip to primary navigation

 Instructions

-• Preheat the oven to 350°F and line a baking sheet with parchment paper.
+• Line a cookie sheet with parchment paper.
 Set aside.

-• Bake cookies for 18-20 minutes in the middle oven rack.
+• Bake cookies for about 18-20 minutes in the middle oven rack.
 Sprinkle cookies with flakey sea salt right after baking.

 • Allow cookies to cool on a wire baking rack for 10 minutes.
 Enjoy!